E-MailRelay

 • --client-auth <file> (-C)

-Enables SMTP client authentication with the remote server, using the client account details taken from the specified secrets file.
+Enables SMTP client authentication with the remote server, using the account details taken from the specified secrets file.
 The secrets file should normally contain one line having between four and five space-separated fields.
 The first field must be client, the second field is the password type (plain or md5), the third is the xtext-encoded user-id and the fourth is the xtext-encoded password.
 Alternatively, the user-id and password fields can be Base64 encoded if the second field is plain:b.
 It is also possible to do without a secrets file and give the Base64 encoded user-id and password directly on the command-line or in the configuration file formatted as plain:<base64-user-id>:<base64-password>.
 Note that putting these account details on the command-line is not recommended because it will make the password easily visible to all users on the local machine.

 • --client-auth-config <config>